Entanglement corner dependence in two-dimensional systems: A tensor network perspective: Appendix: Corner dependence of the bond dimension when

 We now integrate over the orientation $\varphi$.
 Note that the expression above is positive for $\varphi - m\pi/2\in(\theta-\pi/2,\pi/2)$ where $m$ is an integer.
 For orientations outside of this range, $p_\text{skip}$ may be geometrically shown to be 0, as illustrated in Fig. \ref{fig:appendix}c.
 The final expression is thus obtained,

 with a corner dependence identical to the continuous system behavior in Eq. (\ref{eq:theta_dependence}).
+Note that $p_\mathrm{skip}(\theta)$ contributes to the term subtracted from the entropy, and therefore it acquires a minus sign when substituted in Eq. \ref{eq:theta_dependence}.
 The above analysis applies for all $\theta$s large enough such that they will surely pick up the bonds in the neighboring plaquette, which in a square lattice requires $\theta<2\tan^{-1}(1/2)\approx0.3\pi$.
 Therefore, Eq. (\ref{eq:pskip}) applies to the range $0.3\pi<\theta < \pi$, and not only for $\theta\rightarrow\pi$.

 We now turn to on $n_\text{corners}$.
 In Fig. \ref{fig:appendix}d, we depict the vertex positions for which a boundary corner $\theta$ of orientation $\varphi$ picks up a corner of the lattice.
 Here we consider different ranges of orientations $\varphi$.
 Let us start from the probability to pick up a corner when $\varphi\in(\theta-\pi/2,\pi/2)$, which is again obtained geometrically: